ip69719/ci-portfolio-four/README.md

 ![](https://github.com/ip69719/ci-portfolio-four/blob/main/django_eleganza/assets/documents/images/features/welcome.png)

 ### User Authentication
-User authentication is handled by Django-Allauth module which has validations for username/password verification and email verification.
+User authentication is handled by the Django-Allauth module, which has validations for username/password verification and email verification.

 #### Sign up
 * New users will have to sign up for a free account using the input form.